brigadecore/brigade/docs/content/topics/brig.md

 $ brig run --file my/brigade.js --config my/brigade.json --namespace my-builds technosophos/myproject
 ```

-The above looks for `./my/brigade.js` along with the `./my/brigade.json` dependencies file and
+The above looks for `./my/brigade.js` along with the `./my/brigade.json` configuration file and
 sends them to the Brigade server inside of the Kubernetes `my-builds` namespace.
 It executes within the project
 `technosophos/myproject`.

 The output of the master process is written to STDOUT.

-For more details on how the dependencies file is used, see the [dependencies](dependencies.md) doc.
+For more details on how the dependencies section of the `brigade.json` config file is used, see the [dependencies](dependencies.md) doc.

 ### Starting the Brigade web dashboard